nasa-jpl/osr-rover-code/setup/rpi.md

 ```

 ### 4.2 Clone and build the rover code
+For this section, you'll be working with the version control software `git`.
+Now's a good time to [read up](https://try.github.io/) on how that works if you're new to it and make a GitHub account!
 In the newly created catkin workspace you just made, clone this repo:
 ```commandline
 sudo apt-get install git